vzool/zakat/docs/algorithm.md

 # Mechanism of Zakat: The Rooms and Boxes Algorithm

 The "Rooms and Boxes" algorithm introduces an innovative mechanism for managing financial accounts and meticulously calculating Zakat.
-By breaking down finances into distinct "rooms" and "boxes," this method ensures accuracy and comprehensive tracking of Zakat obligations.
+By breaking down finances into distinct "rooms" and "boxes" this method ensures accuracy and comprehensive tracking of Zakat obligations.

 ### Breakdown of Concepts: